Hi retailers, this is Kira Geairn, RetailBound’s Social Media guru!

 When your business is launching a new product it should feel kind of like a party, right?
-There should be excitement and anticipation, and definitely lots of marketing preparation.
+There should be excitement and anticipation, and definitely lots of marketing preparation, sometimes it may be too much marketing preparation for one person so hiring a marketing agency is the only way forward.
 Gathering publicity for your product can be challenging, but here are a few tips to help hype it up.

 Establish a Product Identity